 An active therapy program would consist of a functionally appropriate rehabilitation program which is advanced in a customized fashion as appropriate commensurate with the patient's level of strength and stability.
 Such a program would include stretching and strengthening to address areas of muscular imbalance as noted above and neuromuscular re-education to address maintenance of neutral spine via core stabilization with concomitant inhibition of lumbar paravertebral muscles.
-Patients who demonstrate a directional preference are usually not candidates for this procedure and should receive a trial of directional preference.
+Patients who demonstrate a directional preference are usually not candidates for this procedure and should receive a trial of directional preference therapy as discussed in section F.13.f.ii.
+Directional Preference.